 The Visitor Oyster card does not support travelcards, presumably because most visitors are in London for a shorter period of time, and the added complexity of choice that the travelcard system adds outweighs the potential benefits for most visitors.

 Discounts and offers.
 The Visitor Oyster card is designed for travelers to London and the card can be used to obtain a number of discounts throughout the city on food, shopping, attractions, theatre tickets, and other London experiences.
-You can see a list of current Visitor Oyster Card discounts online.
+You can see a list of Visitor Oyster Card current discounts at the bottom of this page.
 The standard Oyster card does not have these perks or discounts.

 How to Buy an Oyster Card